 Thanks for your support, Coach Drake!
 You have developed so many girls.
 I know we are thankful for your help with the two Ramos girls!!
 Elizabeth Ramos

 Several examples of player improvements coming through our hitting lab.
 The first here is a Juco player who came to the Lab in the Winter of his Freshman year .
 These two videos are from that time and the before/after is about a month apart.

 He made impactful changes through a series of individual lessons.
 Note more relaxed stance and bigger loading process on the right.
 While this style takes a bit longer to load, by starting slower and earlier, he has a quicker swing upon toe touch.

 Notice the better launch position on the right.
 Hands are a bit lower and separation of lower and upper half is increased.
 Note the barrel getting to the ball quicker.
 This is very important and provides this player with more time against better college pitching.

 There are a lot of players who want to be really good, but to be really good, there are no shortcuts.
-This player is one of those tireless workers, always wanting to improve.
+Robert is one of those tireless workers, always wanting to improve.
 If you put in the effort and get the right coaching for you, you can improve, too.